SirajRafique/The-Language-Hub/README.md

 [*GO TO THE TOP*](#UX) <a name="UX"></a>

-Testing information can be found here [Testing.md](https://github.com/SirajRafique/The-Language-Hub/blob/master/Testing.md)
+Testing Information can be found here [Testing.md](https://github.com/SirajRafique/The-Language-Hub/blob/master/Testing.md)

 Including manual and client stories testing.

 <a name="bugsdiscovered"></a>
-**5. Bugs discovered**
+**5. Bugs Discovered**
 --------------------------------

 [*GO TO THE TOP*](#UX) <a name="UX"></a>